robur-coop/albatross/README.md

 request-response style over Unix domain sockets, are run in the host system:
 - `albatrossd`: privileged to create and destroy unikernels
 - `albatross-console`: reads the console output of unikernels
-- `albatross-stats`: statistics gathering (rusage, ifstat, BHyve debug counters)
+- `albatross-stats`: statistics gathering (rusage, ifstat), reporting to influx
 - `albatross-tls-endpoint`: remote deployment via TLS (and possibly inetd)
-- `albatross-influx`: statistic reporting from `albatross-stats` to influx

 The main daemon is the privileged `albatrossd`, which supervises unikernels.
 It opens a listening Unix domain socket, reads the persisted unikernel configuration,